Syllabus

 Week 11: Enlightenment Letters and Relational Databases

 - Carol Pal, Republic of Women: Rethinking the Republic of Letters in the Seventeenth Century (Cambridge: Cambridge University Press, 2012), 1–21.
-[Available as an eBook in the TCU Library.]
+[Available from the TCU Library as an eBook.]

 - Dena Goodman, Becoming a Woman in the Age of Letters (Ithaca: Cornell University Press, 2009), 1–15, 100–132.
 [Available on D2L]

-- Visit Mapping the Republic of Letters to view a visualization of Voltaire’s correspondence network produced on Palladio.
+- Before class, visit Mapping the Republic of Letters to view a visualization of Voltaire’s correspondence network produced on Palladio.

-- In class, we’ll discuss how data from the EMLO project is structured using an SQL relational database and use OpenRefine to clean a dataset generated from EMLO’s women writer’s correspondence catalogue
+- In class, we’ll discuss how data from the EMLO project is structured using an SQL relational database and generate datasets for our Digital Tools 5 assignment

 - Digital Tools Assignment #4 due on GitHub on Friday, April 3 by 11:59 pm